JosueLugaro/faq-accordion-frontend-mentor/README.md

 # FAQ accordion

 This is my submission for the [FAQ accordion](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz) challenge on Frontend Mentor.
+(Work in progress)